craigmckeachie/handsonreact.com/docs/13-Forms.md

 - Validating user input is not even discussed in the React documentation.
 - There are no specific features in React for validating forms.
 - React leaves this to job for external libraries.
-- Currently, the most popular React form validation library is [Formik](https://jaredpalmer.com/formik/).
+- Historically, the most popular React form validation library is [Formik](https://jaredpalmer.com/formik/).
+- More recently, the React form validation library [React Hook Form](https://react-hook-form.com/) has caught up to Formik and will likely soon pass it in popularity.
+If you are starting a new project a would recommend this library as it has better accessibility support.
 - Here is a discussion on reddit of whether a [Form Library is Necessary in React](https://www.reddit.com/r/reactjs/comments/5u66ce/necessary_to_use_a_form_library_in_react/)

 To help you decide whether a library would be helpful in your use case, it can be helpful to manually implement form validation at first in your React application.